 "As of Oct.
 1, 1932, the grading rules of the following softwood manufacturers' associations, published upon the basis of the American lumber standards, conform to the essential provisions of the standards listed below, except in those few instances where the inherent characteristics of the species in question or the methods of their manufacture require minor variations from the standards.
-These variations from the standards are described in the grading rule books. the standards are clearly indicated in the grading rule books.
+These variations from the standards are clearly indicated in the grading rule books.

-GRADES ADOPTED FOR SOFTWOOD LUMBER PRODUCTS BY PRINCIPAL LUMBER ASSOCIATION-WEST COAST LUMBERMEN'S ASSOCIATION-continued
+GRADES ADOPTED FOR SOFTWOOD LUMBER PRODUCTS BY PRINCIPAL LUMBER ASSOCIATIONS-WEST COAST LUMBERMEN'S ASSOCIATION-continued